omardeleo/simian/README.md

 #### **Technologies, Libraries, APIs**
 * HTML for markup
 * CSS for styling
-* JavaScript + jQuery for DOM manipulation and interactivity
+* JavaScript + EZPZ for DOM manipulation and interactivity
 * Firebase for getting and updating High Score

 ### Start a New Game